lemunozm/terminal-config/README.md

 - [ranger](https://github.com/ranger/ranger): Your file navigator in the terminal based on vim hotkeys.
 - [git-foresta](https://github.com/takaaki-kasai/git-foresta): A prettier `git log` in the terminal.
 - [exa](https://the.exa.website/): A prettier `ls` and `tree` built in rust.

+## How to configure?
+1. Install all the tools.
+1. Install the *SourceCodePro* font.
+1. Use the `make_symbolic_links.sh` script to install the links in the required places to make it works.
+1. Write `:PlugInstall` after open vim.